Giving Old Wood A New Life™

 - Just a side note on shipping- We’ve had green customers concerned about shipping.
 It costs us more to ship to a neighboring town 100 miles away than across the country.
 Diesel fuel drives the cost of shipping.
 In my opinion, shipping on a common carrier uses less diesel than some people requesting special delivery locally.

 - Our Nampa shop is on a rural acreage with well and septic.
 The only use of water is a restroom for employees and occasionally cleaning outside equipment and boards with pressure washer.
 Our shop is a very small footprint for the amount of sales and product that we produce.
 Our conditioned space is only 2800 square feet.
 We cool w/ fans sucking in outside air at night in the summer.
 Our machinery and dust collection equipment generate enough heat that we only have to turn on the heat about 3 months out of the year.
 In our growth plan at a new facility that we built in Emmett, we will have a boiler that burns our waste wood to heat our shop; currently all the waste goes through grinder into the dust collection bin.
-This sawdust is used for animal bedding and nurseries.
+This sawdust is recycled for animal bedding and nurseries.

 - When we built our new facility in Emmett, we utilized our own recycled building materials.
 So the shop is clad with reclaimed oak siding and old, rusty corrugated roofing metal.
 One of our most interesting designs is a structure that utilized repurposed shipping containers as the walls and storage for a large shed.

 Wood is one of the most rapidly renewable building materials there is.
 So many of the alternative floor coverings and doors are no longer made with natural materials.
 We love the thought of you choosing our wood floor over vinyl or a solid wood door over fiberglass.
 Surprisingly you won’t hear us making disparaging remarks about materials made with virgin wood materials.
-We still support a consciences logging industry and believe there is room in the marketplace for both our recycled wood products and ones made from virgin materials.
+We still support a conscientious logging industry and believe there is room in the marketplace for both our recycled wood products and ones made from virgin materials.
 Usually our product made from reclaimed materials will always cost more than a similar product made from virgin materials because of the difficult labor that goes into handling the old reclaimed boards.
 Sometimes we surprise our customers by telling them that they need to appreciate our product for more reasons than just the fact that it was made from recycled content.
 They need to also appreciate the beauty and quality.

 Through our ordering process we usually send samples, drawings and pictures of the product so the customer can achieve a level of comfort with their order.
 We truly understand that it is big decision for some people.